 - General: Next properties can be found in addition to standard waypoint properties:

 - Difficulty

 - Terrain

 - Type

 - Container

 - Country

 - o State

 - Placed by

-- Owner
+- o Owner

 - Link: Not specific of geocaches, but normally used as reference to find geocache info in the web.

 - Descriptions

 - Short description

 - Long description

 - Encoded hints

 - Travel bugs

 - Field notes: You can see notes from other users or create your own notes.

-- o Logs: Check the field notes from users who previously attempted that geocache.
+- Logs: Check the field notes from users who previously attempted that geocache.

 - Status: The current state of that geocache for you.

+- Comment: Extending information about status.

+- o Date: Of the latest field note for that geocache.